Always Under Construction

 Noblesse – Of noble birth or standing.
 Not necessarily nobility, per se, but of the privileged class or aristocracy.

-Obfuscate – A great word nominated by Stephanie from Canada – see her website http://crossdressingroom.ca/ which I am sure you won’t find bewildering or stupefying.
+Obfuscate – A great word nominated by Stephanie from Canada – see “ameliorate” above, which I am sure you won’t find bewildering or stupefying.

 Obsequious – Excessively or sickeningly respectful.
-See Nicholas Lyndhurst’s portrayal of Uriah Heep in the BBC version of Charles Dickens’ David Copperfield – the best Heep on film (still available at Amazon if you haven’t got it).
+See Nicholas Lyndhurst’s portrayal of Uriah Heep in the BBC version of Charles Dickens’ David Copperfield – the best Heep on film.
 Better still, read the book.
 One of my favourites.

 Paprika – Beautiful, red spice made from the chilli plant.
 Yummy.